Historical Football Kits

 Background

-After the Second World War the Saddlers made a promising start, finishing fifth and third in 1947 and 1948 respectively in Division Three (South).
-In 1949 Walsall reverted to red shirts only to finish in the re-election zone for the next four seasons.
-Lucky to survive, the club’s fortunes took a dramatic turn for the better at the end of the decade.
+After the Second World War Walsall made a promising start, finishing fifth and third in walsall fc crest 19721947 and 1948 respectively in Division Three (South).
+In 1949 they reverted to red shirts only to finish in the re-election zone for the next four seasons.
+Lucky to survive, the club’s fortunes took an upward turn at the end of the decade.
 Successive promotions in 1960 and 1961 took them all the way to the Second Division.
-In 1963 Walsall were relegated back into the Third Division were they stayed for the next 25 years, apart from one season spent in Division Four (1979-80).
-During this period the club adopted white shirts and red shorts, an unusual combination at the time, and also played in all white before reverting to red shirts in 1977.
+In 1963 Walsall were relegated back into the Third Division where they stayed for the next 25 years, apart from one season spent in Division Four (1979-80).

 Sources